 Table 6 defines the values for error codes used with PSCI functions.
-All errors are 32-bit signed integers.
+Errors are 32-bit signed integers for SMC32 functions, and 64-bit signed integers for SMC64 functions.
+However, any AArch32 caller of an SMC64 function will get a return code of 0xFFFFFFF (int32).